kaol/heist-tutorial/tutorial.md

 to set compiled splices to an empty splice config.
 Splice config is a monoid to allow this kind of an operation.
 If you haven't seen lens before, I would suggest to not worry about their use overly much.
-The type theory behind them gets difficult fast but they are straighforward to use in practice.
+The theory behind them gets difficult fast but they are straightforward to use in practice.

 `tutorialSplices` defines the splices, in this example two of them.
 The `##` operator is from